Customizing with EIF and event configuration

 skip_to_height

-: Specifies the block height to start tracking events.events
+: Specifies the block height from which to start tracking events.events

 : References an external configuration file (events.yaml